m2dsupsdlclass/azure-deployment/README.md

 Then on the VM (preferably under a `tmux` session), `cd` into the folder where you uploaded the notebooks and type:

-    jupyter notebook --no-browser
+    jupyter notebook --no-browser --port 9999

 or alternatively:

-    jupyter lab --no-browser
+    jupyter lab --no-browser --port 9999

-This should print the URL with a `localhost:8888` address and a unique security token.
+This should print the URL with a `localhost:9999` address and a unique security token.
 Copy the full URL into the URL bar of browser window running on your laptop and you should be good to go.